carpentries-incubator/multiple-linear-regression-public-health/_episodes/03-pred.md

 > {: .solution}
 {: .challenge}

+## Making predictions using `make_predictions()`

-Using the `predict()` function brings two advantages.
+Using the `make_predictions()` function brings two advantages.
 First, when calculating multiple predictions, we are saved the effort of inserting multiple values into our model manually and doing the calculations.
-Secondly, `predict()` returns 95% confidence intervals around the predictions, giving us a sense of the uncertainty around the predictions.
+Secondly, `make_predictions()` returns 95% confidence intervals around the predictions, giving us a sense of the uncertainty around the predictions.

-To use `predict()`, we need to create a `tibble` with the explanatory variable values for which we wish to have mean predictions from the model.
+To use `make_predictions()`, we need to create a `tibble` with the explanatory variable values for which we wish to have mean predictions from the model.
 We do this using the `tibble()` function.
 Note that the column names must correspond to the names of the explanatory variables in the model, i.e. `Age` and `Sex`.
 In the code below, we create a `tibble` with `Age` having the values 30, 40, 50 and 60 for females and males.
-We then provide `predict()` with this `tibble`, alongside the model from which we wish to have predictions and `interval = "confidence"` to obtain 95% confidence intervals.
+We then provide `make_predictions()` with this `tibble`, alongside the model from which we wish to have predictions.
+By default, `make_predicitons()` returns
+95% confidence intervals for the mean predictions.

 From the output we can see that the model predicts an average systolic blood pressure of 109.8596 for a 30-year old female.
 The confidence interval around this prediction is [109.0593, 110.6599].